Cephel/DankScore/README.md

 # DankScore
 Gearscore for vanilla WoW.
-Like the bobonic plague, only more entertaining.
+Like the bubonic plague, only more entertaining.